 - For outdoor spring cleaning, wash exterior windows with a hose using low to medium pressure.
 Use a ladder or telescopic scrubber for windows you can't reach from the ground.
 Some types of outdoor glass cleaners are made to use with a hose, so you can spray the cleaner onto the windows and then scrub off the grime.
 Finish by rinsing the windows with clean water.

 Neglected refrigerators can be a source of bad odors, and mold can grow on dirty gaskets.
+A spring clean will keep them fresh.

 - Discard out-of-date foods and old leftovers.
 Empty refrigerator shelves and bins, then wipe them with warm water and a little dishwashing liquid.
 If more thorough cleaning is needed, take them out and soak them in the sink.
 Rinse thoroughly and let them air dry.